tigerbeetle/tigerbeetle/src/clients/node/README.md

 const errors = await client.createTransfers([transfer])
 ```
 Two-phase transfers are supported natively by toggling the appropriate flag.
-TigerBeetle will then adjust the `credits_reserved` and `debits_reserved` fields of the appropriate accounts.
+TigerBeetle will then adjust the `credits_pending` and `debits_pending` fields of the appropriate accounts.
 A corresponding commit transfer then needs to be sent to accept or reject the transfer.
 | bit 0    | bit 1              | bit 2            |
 |----------|--------------------|------------------|
 | `linked` | `posting`          | `condition`      |